Course Outline

 Module 1

-- Introduction and References
+- Introduction + References

-- Fundamentals
+- Foundations

-- Function Overloading
+- Overloading

-- Understanding what can be overloaded and the methods involved
+- What can be overloaded and how.

-- Additional C++ Types (bool and references)
+- Additional C++ Types (bool & reference)

-- Overloading Workshop
+- Workshop: Overloading

-- Quick overview of OOP concepts
+- Quick introduction to OOP

 - Classes

-- Structures
+- Structs

 - Access Modifiers